Gas: getting connected or switching

 To avoid the meter being locked or disconnected before you move in, tell the supplier as soon as possible that there will be a change of ownership or occupier.

 You do not have to pay for any gas used by the previous occupier.

 If you are an existing natural gas customer and you are moving home or want to close your account, contact your supplier in advance to provide a closing meter reading, your new address and the name of the new occupant (if known).
 If you do not do this, you will be responsible for any gas used at the property.

 Switching gas suppliers

 If you are not happy with your current gas supplier you can switch supplier.
-You should check if you are in a fixed term contract.
+Check if you are in a fixed term contract.
 If you are, you may be charged for switching to another supplier.
-As there are many suppliers to choose from it is important to do your research to find the best option to suit your needs.
+As there are many suppliers to choose from, it is important to do your research to find the best option to suit your needs.

 - Check your current bill to see what your usage is, the average amount you pay and how payment is taken

 - Find out when your contract with your current supplier ends

 - Try to renegotiate with your current supplier